openearth/lisflood-fp-bmi/README.rst

 LISFLOOD-FP is a hydrodynamic model developed at the `University of Bristol`_.
 It solves the local inertia equation to simulate overland water flow using a regular grid.
 This specific version of LISFLOO-FP is BMI-compatible and allows for accessing model information during execution.
-The

 .. _University of Bristol: http://www.bristol.ac.uk/geography/research/hydrology/models/lisflood/

 Note
     The here available LISFLOOD-FP model is based on version 5.9.
 This is, however, not the most up-to-date version.
 In case you are interested in using the BMI functionality, or just in a open-source version of the model, this repositry may be suited for you.
 Otherwise, please consider contacting the `University of Bristol`_ if the here provided functionalities do not meet your requirements.
+For LISFLOOD-FP related issues please contact `University of Bristol`_, for BMI related questions you can leave an issue here.

 Basic Model Interface (BMI)
 ---------------------------